-The new normal: how mobility data will support our quickly evolving business-as-usual environment
+How mobility and commuter data will support our quickly evolving business environment

 All at once, the world has changed.

 Most of us are fairly flexible.
 We can work from home on occasion.
 We can temporarily shift our daily routines to flow with the unexpected.
 But after four, six, or more than eight weeks of daily life disruption, new habits begin to form.
 Not only is the COVID-19 pandemic changing the way we think and go about our days personally, but it’s also affecting our work and the businesses we work with.

 This impact is likely to last.